philosopherstonecoin/philosopherstone/README.md

-Philosopherstone - a fork of Diamond, with several algorithms fixed and improved.
+Philosopher Stones - a fork of Diamond, with several algorithms fixed and improved.
 It is decendent of Novacoin/PPCoin with Pow/PoS.
 It combines the great features from Luckycoin (random blocks) and Florincoin (transaction message).

-Philosopherstone provides annual interest rate of 50%, for stakes that are not moved.
+Philosopher Stones provide annual interest rate of 50%, for stakes that are not moved.
 This equivalent to 3.44% monthly interest.
 PoS blocks will be generated if the stake is held for more than 5 days.
 You will generally start to see interest payments around 5-10 days after deposit into your wallet.

 	- Each normal block has 64 Philosopherstone
 	- 2 minute block time